-Planning permission is asking if you can do a certain piece of building work, be this an extension to your house or a new superstore for a major developer.
+PLANNING PERMISSION GUIDEPlanning permission is asking if you can do a certain piece of building work, be this a single storey or double storey extension to your house or a new build site for a major developer.
 It will be granted, subject to certain conditions or refused.
 The government has set out its rules on determining planning applications called the national planning policy framework.
 Local authorities or planning development control have their own local plans.
-You can find your LPA (local planning authority on the planning portal and then search for the local development plan.
+You can find your LPA (local planning authority) on the planning portal and then search for the local development plan.
 This will give you full details on specific areas and any forth coming plans or restrictions.

-- The decision will be issued typically 8 weeks from validation
+- The Planning Permission decision will be issued typically 8 weeks from validation.

 Most planning applications are approved.
 But if the application is refused, or the approval has conditions on it, the applicant may appeal against the decision to the Secretary of State.
 If you have only heard about a development you’re concerned about after a planning application has been submitted, don’t delay in getting involved.

 The focus of the development management section in the council is the granting of planning permission where they meet the requirements of the Local Plan and national planning guidelines.

 Certain types of work are covered by what’s called ‘Permitted Development’.
 This means that they can be carried out without planning permission, as long as they comply with the Permitted Development rules and restrictions.
 There are however situations where your permitted Development rights may have been modified or removed.
 This can be the case on some of the larger scale housing developments.
 If you are unsure if your Permitted Development rights have been removed, you can contact your local Planning office to check if you need planning permission.

 Parliament has given the main responsibility for planning to local planning authorities.
 Therefore, if you have any queries about a case, the first thing to do is to contact your local planning office.
 You may also be able to find out more about planning law in your local library, or via the Planning Portal.